45 Tips That Will Help You Live to 100—and Love It!

 A 2019 report from the Harvard T.H.
 Chan School of Public Health suggested that the more sugary drinks people have, the greater their chances of dying earlier, with the difference in risk being 21 per cent greater if you drink two or more of these beverages a day.

-Find out why sugar is making you sick.
+Check out 25 ways sugar is making you sick.